Available 24/7 | Call Now

 When pulled over by a law enforcement officer, it is important to know your rights.
 In order to know your rights, you should understand the differences between a primary and a secondary offense.

-Aprimary offense is an act that allows a police officer to pull a vehicle over and give the driver a ticket.
-In the state of Florida, these violations are outlined in Chapters316, 320, and322 of the Florida Statues.
-Primary offenses include but are not limited to tailgating another vehicle, running a red light or stop sign, speeding and front seat adult or minor not wearing a seatbelt.
+A primary traffic offense is an act that allows a police officer to pull a vehicle over and give the driver a ticket.
+In the state of Florida, these violations are outlined in Chapters 316, 320, and 322 of the Florida Statutes.
+Primary offenses include but are not limited to tailgating another vehicle, running a red light or stop sign, speeding, and front seat adults or minors not wearing a seatbelt.
+These are considered primary traffic offenses and can result in immediate traffic stops and citations.
+Seat belt laws vary by state, but generally, not wearing a seat belt is considered a primary violation.
+A seat belt violation may carry different fines depending on the state.
+Seat belts are mandatory in all vehicles, and failure to wear them can result in fines.

-On the other hand,secondary offenses are acts that can only be charged once a driver has already been lawfully stopped.
-In short, a law enforcement officer is not authorized to stop a vehicle for committing a secondary offense, but may issue a citation for a secondary offense if the vehicle has been lawfully stopped for violation of a primary offense.
-Police officers stop drivers all the time for primary offenses so they have a basis to perform further investigation.
+On the other hand, secondary traffic offenses are acts that can only be charged once a driver has already been lawfully stopped.
+In short, a law enforcement officer is not authorized to stop a vehicle for committing a secondary offense but may issue a citation for a secondary offense if the vehicle has been lawfully stopped for violation of a primary offense.
+Police officers stop drivers all the time for primary offenses so they have a basis to perform further investigations.
 For example, a police officer may run your tag and see that the driver’s license (for the owner of that vehicle) is restricted to business purposes only due to a DUI charge.
-He/she will then use a primary offense as a basis to stop the vehicle in the hope that further investigation will provide a basis for criminal charges (for example driving unlawfully on a business purposes only restricted license).
-Secondary offenses in Florida include texting while driving and illegal window tint on a vehicle, among other things.
+He/she will then use a primary offense as a basis to stop the vehicle in the hope that further investigation will provide a basis for criminal charges (for example, driving unlawfully on a business purposes-only restricted license).
+Secondary violations in Florida include texting while driving and illegal window tint on a vehicle, among other things.
+Understanding the distinction between primary and secondary traffic offenses is crucial for all drivers.
+Traffic violations can have serious consequences, including fines and points on your driving record.

 It is in the best interest of all drivers to know what constitutes a primary or secondary offense.
 Know your rights so that law enforcement does not trample on them.

-In the event that you do find yourself in need of aggressive representation in a traffic violation or ticket case, contact The Wiseman Law Firm.
+In the event that you do find yourself in need of aggressive representation in a traffic violation or ticket case, contact The Wiseman Law Firm at (407) 420-4647 or fill out a contact form.
 Your first consultation is free!

 Related Posts